MicrosoftDocs/Devices-docs/surface/surface-hardware-environmental-test-results.md

 :::image type="content" source="images/surface-family.png" alt-text="Surface device family" :::

 The MIL-STD-810 test standards, maintained by the US Department of Defense, help organizations evaluate how devices perform in the field.
 The testing program outlines multiple test methods across a range of environmental stress conditions.
-This is designed to test equipment limits in various conditions where it is expected to be used (environment) or transported (shocks).
+This is designed to test equipment limits in various conditions where it's expected to be used (environment) or transported (shocks).
 An independent third-party laboratory has tested the Surface devices listed below using recommended test methods.

 ## MIL-STD-810 test results